Felitendo/jellyfin-plugin-lyrics/README.md

 - **Missing lyrics for specific tracks?**
   → Manually refresh metadata
   → Toggle the `"Use strict search."` option in plugin settings

 ---

+## 🔄 Manual Refresh

+If lyrics aren't appearing for specific albums:

+1. Navigate to the album
+2. Right-click the album
+3. Select **"Refresh metadata"**

+---